banner image

 If harmful pests and diseases get into New Zealand, they can cause damage.
 Biosecurity focuses on stopping them at the border or getting rid of the ones already here.

-The lead agency responsible for ensuring New Zealand's biosecurity is the Ministry of Primary Industries (MPI) and their website is the first place you should visit for further information
+The lead agency responsible for ensuring New Zealand's biosecurity is the Ministry of Primary Industries (MPI) and their website is the first place you should visit for information

-Some of the current risks for Mid Canterbury are:
+Current biosecurity risks for Mid Canterbury include:

 High pathogenicity avian influenza (HPAI) also known as bird flu – is a viral disease that is affecting domestic and wild birds around the world.